Aztarok/10PythonProjects/README.md

 Project 7:
 I found about the secrets import and that it is more secure than random for encryption.
 Plus I gained more practice with manipulating strings and adding dynamic updating based on the current string.

+Project 8:
+Figured out how to make a text analyser and do more work with strings.
+I had a call back to project 3 with getting the most common words but now I only printed the top 5.
+Also I made the output more human readable and better looking.